 Prof. Steven P. Armes, FRS

 Tony leads the University of Sheffield’s programme in sustainability research, across pure and applied sciences, engineering and social sciences.
-His focus is on the global food, water and energy nexus challenge, feeding a growing world population, reducing the impacts of agriculture and food production that account for 25-30% of greenhouse gas emissions, and harnessing the power of the sun for food production and renewable energy.
-He has worked with learned societies from The Royal Society to Chatham House and presented at the UNFCCC COP21 in Paris in 2015.
+His focus is on the global food, water and energy nexus challenge, harnessing the power of the sun for food production and renewable energy.

-Tony holds BSc in Chemistry and a PhD from the University of Manchester, and has previously held roles including a NATO Research Fellowship at the University of Minnesota and secondment to the Synchrotron Radiation Source at Daresbury.
+Tony holds BSc and a PhD from the University of Manchester and a DSc from UMIST.
 In 1997 he moved to Sheffield and served as Head of Chemistry before becoming the Pro Vice Chancellor for the Faculty of Science from 2008 to 2016.
 Tony has also delivered the Royal Institution Christmas Lectures and has an OBE for services to science.

 Ross McMaster – Company Secretary

-Ross specialises in the provision of management accounting services, strategic and business planning, financial forecasting and statutory accounts preparation for SME companies having also been involved in a variety of fundraising transactions for private limited companies and company listings.
-Ross provides corporate governance guidance whilst holding the position of company secretary and is a Fellow of the Association of Chartered Certified Accountants.
+Ross specialises in the provision of financial management, strategic and business planning advice to SME companies.
+Having been involved in a variety of fundraising transactions for private limited companies and company listings Ross also provides corporate governance guidance whilst holding the position of company secretary.
+He is a Fellow of the Association of Chartered Certified Accountants.